Literacy – curriculum information

 At Pearson we aim to support pupils in developing a capacity to explain their understanding of books and other reading material, and to prepare their ideas before they write.
 Pupils are assisted in making their thinking clear to themselves, as well as to others.
 Teachers ensure that pupils build secure understanding by using discussion to probe and remedy misconceptions.
 Pupils are also taught to understand and use the conventions of discussion and debate, at an age appropriate level.

 Children begin to develop a knowledge understanding of letter sounds and names from Foundation 1 and continue their learning journey throughout the school.
-In Foundation Stage and Key Stage 1 children are introduced to range of phonemes many of which are a cluster of letters.
+In Foundation Stage and Key Stage 1 children are introduced to a range of phonemes many of which are a cluster of letters.
 They begin to recognise these phonemes when they read different words and start to use them when developing their writing.
-Phonics is taught daily in discrete phonics sessions.
+We teach phonics through the Read, Write, Inc programme, which is taught daily in discrete phonics sessions for all children in EYFS and year 1 and for all children in other year groups who have not yet mastered the mechanics of phonics for reading.
 Children are taught in small groups and these sessions are carefully planned to meet the children’s needs.
-The knowledge children gain in discrete sessions is reinforced in lessons taught across the curriculum.
+Additional intervention is provided so that all children ‘keep up’ and become good readers.

 The programmes of study for reading at key stages 1 and 2 consist of two dimensions: